linhr/15618/proposal/index.md

 ### May 1st - May 7th

 Finalize our report.
-Also keep some buffer time in case some of our previous tasks takes too long.
+Also keep some buffer time in case some of our previous tasks take too long.

 ### May 8th - May 11th